 Mt.
 St Helens' historic eruption took place in 1980, seven years before I entered this crazy world.
 I grew up hearing anecdotal stories about the insane event, but it took me three decades to get my butt to Helens for a proper visit.
 Rainier really steals the show around here, and since it's visible from the city I grew up with an idea of it as the quintessential Washington peak.
-Only in the past few years of hiking regularly have I come to know and appreciate the lofty competition: the North Cascades and Liberty Bell, Baker, Adams, the Olympic range, let alone The Enchantments...
+Only in the past few years of hiking regularly have I come to know and appreciate the lofty competition: the North Cascades and Liberty Bell, Mt.
+Baker, Mt.
+Adams, Olympics, let alone The Enchantments...

-It was super fulfilling to finally witness the absolute abundance and magic of Mt.
+It was undeniably fulfilling to finally witness the absolute abundance and magic of Mt.
 St Helens this past weekend.
 Claire, Julia, and I made our way to the Johnston Ridge Visitor Center at the end of Highway 504 on Sunday morning.
 We were somewhat prepared for a hike to Harry's Ridge, another one of those archetypal trails I've admired trip reports of for years.
 I had avoided it due to the drive time from Seattle, but it's an easy 2 hours from Olympia.
 New territory is the absolute best.

 You don't need to put in any work to get a Facebook ready photo of this place.
 From the moment you park, views of Mt.
 St Helens are arresting.
 We had come in expectation of glorious wildflowers and the mountain delivered spectacularly.
 We took the Boundary Trail just under 2 miles in before hopping on the Harry's Ridge trail, named after Mt.
 St. Helens icon Harry Truman (no U.S. government affiliation).